analysis-tool/recurrence/README.md

 Input

-•	SEER\*Stat dic File: the dictionary exported from SEER\*Stat software in .dic format which contains the information describing the layout of the export data file.
+•	SEER\*Stat Dic File: the dictionary file exported from SEER\*Stat software with .dic extension which contains the information describing the layout of the export data file.

-•	SEER\*Stat data File: the cause-specific survival data generated from SEER\*Stat in .txt format.
+•	SEER\*Stat Data File: the cause-specific survival data generated from SEER\*Stat in .txt format.

 •	CanSurv CSV File: the CSV format output from CanSurv software including parameters for the mixture cure survival models.